-Press conference to reveal latest developments in investigation into controversial 'Brave Cave'
+Federal lawsuit filed amid

 Latest Weather Blog

-Press conference to reveal latest developments in investigation into controversial 'Brave Cave'
+Federal lawsuit filed amid "Brave Cave" investigation alleges BRPD policy allowed mistreatment to happen

-BATON ROUGE - A conference set to be held Monday morning will detail the newest developments in the investigation into the Brave Cave, a BRPD facility that was allegedly used to abuse those taken into BRPD custody.
+BATON ROUGE - A conference held Monday morning detailed the newest developments in the investigation into the Brave Cave, a BRPD facility that was allegedly used to abuse those taken into BRPD custody.

 The investigation began with the ousting of Baton Rouge police officer Troy Lawrence Jr., who was allegedly involved in the violent beating of a man inside the Brave Cave.